Chances are that you’ve heard of a membership website before. Even if it doesn’t ring a bell, I bet you’re a part of one.

 What is an Online Membership Agreement?

-This is a legal document that outlines the terms and conditions of being a member of a membership site.
+This is a legal agreement that outlines the terms of the agreement for your members.
 It’s usually presented to visitors of a website when they opt to become members.

-A membership agreement is a type of online contract document drawn up by the site owner to clearly state the expectations for both the members of the site and the owner.
+A membership agreement is a type of online contract document drawn up by the website owner to clearly state the expectations for both the members of the site and the owner.

 Other names used for this document include: